testsigmahq/testsigma-docs/src/pages/docs/configuration/reset-password.md

 page_title: "How to reset password in Testsigma Community Edition"
 order: 19.4
 page_id: "Reset password"
-metadesc: "How to reset password in Testsigma Community Edition"
+metadesc: "Learn steps in detail on how to reset username and password in Testsigma Community Edition.
+Follow these steps to reset username and password."
 search_keyword: "Reset password"
 warning: false
 contextual_links: